A Short History of Pride St. Louis

 - Our public budget for FY2017 is accessible by clicking here.

 - Our 2016 990 form will be published soon.
-Click the appropriate year for our other available 990s, or to request directly through the IRS, complete the IRS Form 4506-A.
+Look below for our currently available 990s, or to request directly through the IRS, complete the IRS Form 4506-A.

 - PrideSTL Amended and Restated By-Laws, Revised 03-13-2017

 - Board meeting minutes can be inspected upon request.
 Contact firstname.lastname@example.org to make a request.